RichardYanCCS/TADA/README.md

 # TADA - Target Aggregate Data Adjustment Method for Transportability Analysis Utilizing Summary-Level Data from the Target Population
-R codes to implement the simulation study in "Target Aggregate Data Adjustment Method for Transportability Analysis Utilizing Summary-Level Data from the Target Population".
+R codes to implement the simulation study and real case study analysis in "Target Aggregate Data Adjustment Method for Transportability Analysis Utilizing Summary-Level Data from the Target Population".

 Here is a brief introduction to each R file.
 Comprehensive comments provide detailed instructions in each file.
 Setting the relative working path for storing results and loading data is necessary.